-- 14.1 An application form must be submitted by all applicants prior to short listing.
-A statement confirming that the application form must be completed in full before it can be considered should also be included with the application form which states that an incomplete application form or a form containing gaps in the information provided may be returned for completion before it can be considered.
-Schools should include a statement in the application form or elsewhere in the information provided to applicants that it is an offence to apply for a role working in regulated activity if the applicant is barred from working with children. - 14.2 Identical procedures should be followed for internal and external applicants. - 14.3 Schools must not accept any other form of application, e.g. CVs.
-Candidates should be made aware that CVs will not be accepted in the content of the advert. - 14.4 Schools should provide a copy of the schools Child Protection Policy and Recruitment of Ex-Offenders Policy (at appendix 1) with the application form, or sign post applicants as to where these documents can be found on the schools' website
+14.1 An application form must be submitted by all applicants prior to short listing.
+A statement confirming that the application form must be completed in full before it can be considered should also be included with the application form.
+Applicants should be made aware that an incomplete application form or a form containing gaps in the information provided may be returned for completion before it can be considered.
+Schools should include a statement in the application form or elsewhere in the information provided to applicants informing them that it is an offence to apply for a role working in regulated activity if they are barred from working with children.

+14.2 Identical procedures should be followed for internal and external applicants.